Kristal was interviewed by Mike Thorne in the Basement

 You can hear some of Hilly's responses in mp3 streaming Audio.
 These are transcribed in the full story below.

 Streaming audio of Hilly's answers can be heard by clicking on the player after each question.
-For help in playing music, see our Playing Audio page in the Big Help Desk.

 What was the first time you ever appeared on stage?